camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 The task returns a JSON object containing detailed information about the email:

 - `messageId`: The unique identifier corresponding to the email message.
-- `fromAddresses`: An array containing the email addresses of the sender(s).
+- `fromAddress`: the email addresses of the sender.
+- `headers` : A list containing the email's headers
 - `subject`: The subject line of the email.
 - `size`: The size of the email in bytes.
 - `plainTextBody`: The plain text version of the email's content.
 - `htmlBody`: The HTML version of the email's content, provided it exists.
+- `receivedDateTime`: the email's reception datetime

 #### Example Response